mpkondrashin/tmlist/README.md

 |Boolean|file<br/>--file<br/>TMLIST_FILE|Process file lists|false|
 |Boolean|dry<br/>--dry<br/>TMLIST_DRY|Dry run - do not modify any lists|false|

-**Note:** If none of dir, ext or file are provided they all supposed to be true and TMList processes all lists by default.
+**Note:** If none of --dir, --ext or --file options are provided they all supposed to be true and TMList processes all lists.

 ## Return Codes